-SEA's Dining and Retail Design Guidelines provide a unifying theme for airport dining and retail outlets.
+The Tenant Design section of the Architecture Design Guidelines & Standards provide a unifying theme for tenants, including airport dining and retail (ADR) spaces.
 Tenants and their design consultants must familiarize themselves with these design guidelines, which outline inspiring and practical design methodologies.
-The guidelines articulate SEA's design vision, outline principles to guide project teams, define the "Progressive Northwest Modern" aesthetic, and provide a clear understanding of the design review process.
+The guidelines articulate SEA's Design Vision, outline principles to guide project teams and provide a clear understanding of the design review process.
 The guidelines embrace the qualities of the Northwest by synthesizing the region's natural beauty, international orientation, and local arts and culture.
 Supporting this design point of view are practical considerations that will ensure the successful implementation and realization of tenant designs.